mmcdermott/MEDS_transforms/preprocessing_operation_prototypes.md

 # MEDS Pre-processing Operation Prototypes STILL IN PROGRESS

+**NOTE**: This document is currently aspirational, not yet implemented.
+Some functions in these patterns are implemented, but not universally.

 To support communal development and sharing of pre-processing operations, MEDS defines a set of core operation "prototypes", which are extensible, reusable operations that can be applied to MEDS datasets in a variety of circumstances to accomplish diverse, yet common, pre-processing tasks.
 The intent with these prototypes is